 Table of content

-What's guaranteed to turn off users?
+The frontend frameworks used for building the interface is critical.
 A sluggish UI, inconsistent typefaces, or misplaced buttons.
 It's hard to pick the 'winner,' but you don't want to have any of them on the web app you're working on.

 Thankfully, you can avoid creating bad UI by using the right frontend framework.
 Read on and find out which is my favorite.

-What is Frontend framework?
+What are Frontend Frameworks?

-A frontend framework simplifies the task by having pre-written codes for you to build on.
+Frontend frameworks simplify the task by having pre-written codes for you to build on.
 It serves as a foundation that contains commonly-used elements such as the grid, pre-defined typography, and website components like buttons, scroll bars, and side panels.

 It spares you from reinventing the wheel for every project.